-Non-Academic Probation refers to a student enrolled in The Christ College of Nursing Health Sciences who has been placed on probation for non-academic reasons detern the Dean of College Support Services.
-Non-Academic Probation is a warning period of that may include a student improvement plan.
-During the probationary period of tim further infractions may lead to suspension or dismissal.
+Non-Academic Probation refers to a student enrolled in The Christ College of Nursing and Health Sciences who has been placed on probation for non-academic reasons determined by the Dean of College Support Services.
+Non-Academic Probation is a warning period of time that may include a student improvement plan.
+During the probationary period of time, further infractions may lead to suspension or dismissal.

-Non-Academic Suspension refers to a student enrolled in The Christ College of Nursir Health Sciences who has been placed on suspension for non-academic reasons.
-Stud may be prohibited from attending scheduled classes, clinical learning experiences, ar College-sponsored events for a specific period of time.
+Non-Academic Suspension refers to a student enrolled in The Christ College of Nursing and Health Sciences who has been placed on suspension for non-academic reasons.
+Students may be prohibited from attending scheduled classes, clinical learning experiences, and College-sponsored events for a specific period of time.